-- How can I tell if it’s my asthma or another condition I have that’s making it hard for me to be active?
+- Is my asthma or another condition that’s making it hard for me to be active?

-- Try replacing negative thoughts with ‘On my good days I can be a bit more active by doing x or y even though I have severe asthma’ and ‘being active is for me.’
+Stop negative thoughts by telling yourself ‘On my good days I can be a bit more active by doing x or y even though I have severe asthma’ and ‘being active is for me.'

-- Stay as safe as possible by always having your reliever inhaler (usually blue) with you and giving someone you’re with a copy of your written asthma action plan so they know what to do if you have an asthma attack.
+Always have your reliever inhaler (usually blue) with you.
+Give someone you’re with a copy of your written asthma action plan so they know what to do if you have an asthma attack.

-- Take your asthma medicines exactly as prescribed − this will give you the best possible chance of managing your asthma symptoms.
+Taking your medicines exactly as prescribed will give you the best possible chance of managing your asthma symptoms.